opensearch-project/project-website/_posts/2024-04-03-UsingDocumentationForUsabilityStudies.md

 layout: post

 # Value used for the meta description tag.
 Also used as a final fallback value for the Twitter Card description field after the excerpt property.
-meta_description: "Learn how the OpenSearch Project evaluates best practices from its recent usability study to implement more intuitive UX options like seamless navigation"
+meta_description: "Learn how the OpenSearch Project is applying best practices to help designers conduct basic usability studies for their design flows using Figma templates and essential tools."

 # Value used for the meta keywords tag.
 meta_keywords: "OpenSearch usability studies, OpenSearch UX research, OpenSearch documentation"